tuxpoldo/btsync-deb/btsync/README.md

 users that want to deploy BitTorrent Sync on Linux servers running Debian or other derived distributions like Ubuntu, Raspbian, Linux Mint or similar.

-__THESE SERVER PACKAGE IS UNOFFICIAL AND NOT THE WORK OF BITTORRENT® INC.
+__THIS SERVER PACKAGE IS UNOFFICIAL AND NOT THE WORK OF BITTORRENT® INC.
 PLEASE DO NOT CONTACT THE BITTORRENT® INC. SUPPORT WITH QUESTIONS OR PROBLEMS RELATED TO THE USE OF THE PACKAGE.
 YOU WILL FIND COMPETENT HELP AND SUPPORT IN THE [SUPPORT FORUM](http://forum.bittorrent.com/topic/18974-debian-and-ubuntu-server-unofficial-packages-for-bittorrent-sync/)__